peachy8/rinseblue-config/recipes.md

   - Colors– natural color options I’ve tried are spices and plant materials like spirulina, turmeric, cocoa, ground coffee (my favorite), hibiscus, beet root and others.
   - Texture add ins– like dry freshly ground coffee, healing clays for silky clay soap, sea salt soap, oatmeal or any other ingredient.

 ## Hand
   This section is coming soon!

 ## Dish
   This section is coming soon!
-Thanks Zee! <3
+Thanks Z! <3

 #### Other Ingredients